Lahdhirim/CV-image-captioning-clip-gpt2/README.md

 | `training_config.monitoring_plots_path` | File path to save training curves image | — |

 ---

+### Pipeline Steps

+1. **Load Configuration**
+   Load the training configuration from a `.json` file using `pydantic` validation.

+2. **Initialize Pretrained Models**
+   Load CLIP and GPT-2 models from **Hugging Face** using their specified names.

+3. **Prepare Dataset and Dataloaders**
+   - Tokenize captions with GPT-2 tokenizer.
+   - Preprocess images using `CLIPProcessor`.
+   - Generate images embeddings using `CLIPModel`.
+   - Generate batches using PyTorch `DataLoader`.

+4. **Build the Caption Model**
+   - Instantiate the `ClipCaptionModel` which includes a projection layer to map CLIP embeddings to GPT-2 token space.
+   - Instantiate the optimizer and all the losses and metrics lists.

+5. **Train the Model**
+   For each epoch:
+   - Compute loss between generated and true tokens.
+   - Backpropagate gradients.
+   - Perform optimization steps.

+6. **Validate on Validation Data**
+   - Evaluate model performance on the validation set.
+   - Compute validation loss and BERTScore (Precision, Recall, F1).

+7. **Save Best Model**
+   Save the model when it achieves the lowest validation loss (with timestamped prefixed filename).
+The model is saved in the format of `.pkl` file with the following content:
+   - `caption_model_state_dict`: The state dictionary of the caption model.
+   - `clip_config`: The configuration for CLIP model.
+   - `gpt2_config`: The configuration for GPT-2 model.
+   - `training_config`: The configuration for training process.
+   - `train_loss`: The mean training loss for that epoch.
+   - `validation_loss`: The mean validation loss for that epoch (i.e., the lowest validation loss achieved so far).
+   - `validation_bert_precision`: The precision of the model using BERTScore.
+   - `validation_bert_recall`: The recall of the model using BERTScore.
+   - `validation_bert_f1_score`: The F1-score of the model using BERTScore.

+8. **Log and Visualize Metrics**
+   - Save plots of training/validation loss and BERT metrics per epoch.
+Examples can be found in the [`figs`](figs) folder.
+   - Logs are written to both console and file.

 ## Inference Pipeline (To be completed)